Ile2/ile2.github.io/_posts/2015-07-07-obligatory-first-post.md

 However, if you do anything more advanced, say a set of immutable microservices with interdependent and coupled APIs, there are a few advantages to using an Artifact repository.

-First of all, I would like to point out having a artifact repository is now a widely-acknowledged part of a normal software supply chain ***Link to devops architectures presis 1 2***
+First of all, I would like to point out having a artifact repository is now a widely-acknowledged part of a normal software supply chain [Devops Reference Architectures #1](www.slideshare.net/SonatypeCorp/nexus-and-continuous-delivery) [Devops Reference architectures #2](www.slideshare.net/SonatypeCorp/devops-and-continuous-delivery-reference-architectures).

 A key aspect of artifact repositories is to proxy, or cache, components you download from 3rd party sources, like npmjs.org.
 Instead of pointing your package.json directly at npmjs as is standard behaviour, you can configure npm to use a private repository instead.
 If the repository has a local copy of the package, it can be fetched directly from this local repository.
 If it does not exist, the artifact repository will automatically ingest new components from npmjs.org.